How to Quiet ATV Exhaust Noise – Your 12 Best Options

 All you need is some high temp silicone and silencer repacking material that fits your muffler.
 Most manufacturers sell these as spare parts, and you should stick with the OEM stuff.

-The repacking process varies, but most manufacturers will provide proper instructions for four your specific silencer.
+The repacking process varies, but most manufacturers provide proper instructions for your silencer.

-4. Pack the Muffler With Steel Wool or Fiberglass Insulation
+4. Pack With Steel Wool or Fiberglass Insulation

 Some riders use steel wool or steel dish scrubs as dampening material inside their mufflers.
 This may result in some initial improvement, but it’s not an option that stands well over time.